-Patients suffering from low back pain should consider an endoscopic rhizotomy prior to ever considering major spine surgery.
-In addition, if you fail to get adequate long term relief from pain management radiofrequency ablation procedures, you may benefit from a endoscopic rhizotomy.
+Patients suffering from low back pain should consider an endoscopic rhizotomy before ever considering major spine surgery.
+Also, if you fail to get adequate long term relief from pain management radiofrequency ablation procedures, you may benefit from an endoscopic rhizotomy.

 - Primarily low back pain for more than 6 weeks

-- Palpation of low back contributes to back spasm
+- Palpation of low back contributes to pain and back spasm

 - Symptoms return from previous percutaneous rhizotomy or failed rhizotomy

-What are the Advantages of Endoscopic Rhizotomy vs. Percutaneous Radiofrequency Ablation?
+What Are the Advantages Of Endoscopic Facet Rhizotomy vs. Percutaneous Radiofrequency Ablation?

-When patients experience low back pain they typically will end up seeing a pain management specialist to have a medical branch nerve or facet joint injections to pinpoint what is causing the back pain.
+When patients experience low back pain they typically will end up seeing a pain management specialist to have a medial branch nerve or facet joint injections to pinpoint what is causing the back pain.
 If the medial branch nerve injection provides at least 50% reduction in low back pain, they are usually offered a percutaneous radiofrequency ablation.
-However, the results for these pain procedures is short term typically less than a year.
+However, the results for these pain procedures are short term typically less than a year.
 The nerves that were partially ablated will usually regenerate and the pain will return.
-Unlike the pain management procedure, endoscopic rhizotomy uses a 1/2 inch incision, and places an HD endoscope connected to an HD monitor, on the facet or bone where the small nerve exist in the spine.
+Unlike the pain management procedure, endoscopic rhizotomy uses a 1/2 inch incision and places an HD endoscope connected to an HD camera and monitor, on the facet or bone where the small nerve exists in the spine.
 The surgeon can identify with certainty the medial branch nerve and under direct visualization ablate and sever this nerve.
 The results are very favorable with patients.
-In fact about 90% of patients achieve back pain relief for up to 5 years.
+About 90% of patients achieve back pain relief for up to 5 years.

 - Long-term relief (3-5 years)*